tooniez/gpt4-pdf-chatbot-langchain/README.md

 ## Next Steps

 If you'd like to contribute to this project, feel free to open a pull request.
-Ensure it is well documented and tested.
+Ensure it is well documented and includes tests in the test files.

-If you'd like to learn more about building AI agents with LangChain and LangGraph, check out the book [Learning LangChain (O'Reilly)](https://tinyurl.com/learning-langchain).
+If you'd like to learn more about building AI chatbots and agents with LangChain and LangGraph, check out the book [Learning LangChain (O'Reilly)](https://tinyurl.com/learning-langchain).